Tankybott/WebShop/README.md

 ### 📁 Category Management

 The administrator has full control over building and organizing the shop’s category structure.
-The system supports **nested categories**, allowing you to create logical trees such as:
+The system supports **nested categories**, allowing you to create logical category trees

-Cars
-├── SUVs
-└── Buses

-sql
-Copy
-Edit

 To ensure a clear and user-friendly search experience, there is an intentional restriction in place:
 ➡️ **Only top-level categories can contain products.**